pandeyshivam707/Spam-SMS-E-mail-Classifier-Model/README.md

 ## Approach
 1. **Data Loading and Preprocessing**:
-   - Two datasets are loaded: one containing e-mail with labels (fake or real) and another with additional text data.
+   - Two datasets are loaded: one containing e-mail/messages with labels (fake or real) and another with additional text data.
    - Unnecessary columns were removed
    - Missing values are filled with empty spaces, and labels are converted to binary (FAKE = 1, REAL = 0).
    - A **stemming** function is applied to clean and preprocess the text, removing unwanted characters and stopwords, and reducing words to their root form.